Musashi1584/SamuraiClass/SamuraiClass/ReadMe.txt

 ﻿[h1]Samurai Class for WotC[/h1]

-The samurais only weapon is the sword (or other melee weapons if you insist).
+The samurais weapon are primary sword, dual swords (or other melee weapons if you insist) or sword and a ballistic shield.
-To compensate for the missing secondary he starts with two utilty slots.
+To compensate for the missing ranged weapon he starts with two utilty slots.

 Melee kills build up Focus which can be consumed to activate the samurai's signature ability Shinigami and special melee attacks.